turingschool-examples/intermission-assignments/prep-for-module-4-backend.markdown

 ### 1. Reflection on Learning Experiences

-Complete this [exercise](https://gist.github.com/case-eee/c70bef26c5f71286d70fe6b379342b95) to reflect on your learning experience thus far here at Turing.
+Complete this [exercise](https://gist.github.com/neight-allen/78d1b788357d6da5a0c93c7080def654) to reflect on your learning experience thus far here at Turing.

 ## 2. JavaScript without a browser

 We'll start with some backend JavaScript.
 Work through [this lesson](http://backend.turing.io/module4/lessons/javascript_without_a_browser).
 It will introduce you to Node.js, and basic unit testing using Mocha.

-## 2. Debugging JavaScript
+## 3. Debugging JavaScript

-You've all had some experience with JavaScript thus far.
-We'd like to prepare you for M4 by diving deep into how we debug with JavaScript (since we're going to be diving deeper into writing JavaScript).
-Work through this [lesson](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/lessons/debugging_javascript.markdown) (you may already know most of this information, but we encourage you to use this as a refresher).
+You've all had some experience with JavaScript thus far, but probably haven't done too much in the Node environment.
+Check out this [lesson](http://backend.turing.io/module4/lessons/debugging-in-node) for some basic debugging tools in Node

-## 3. Sorting Suite
+## 4. Sorting Suite

 Complete Sorting Suite in Javascript.
 Use Node.js to run your code, and Mocha/Chai to write your tests.
 FE2 gets this as a project, so we'll use their project requirements.
 Ignore the rubric.
 You won't be graded.
 We just want you to get some practice testing and writing JavaScript.

+When you're finished, add your repo to your forked gist from the reflection exercise

-### Tips for success
+### Tips for JS success

 Some biggies if you're coming from Ruby:

 -   Methods are called Functions
 -   `nil` is called `undefined`
--   `require`ing a file does nothing if you didn't export anything
+-   `require`ing a file you've written does nothing if you didn't export from that file
 -   All `return`s are explicit in Javascript.
 If you don't use the word `return`, your return value will be `undefined`

 Google is your friend.
 It's totally reasonable to type things like ".each in javascript" or "what is const in javascript"

 ## Optional Work

+All of these things were at one time part of the intermission week work.
+We've retooled the module, and are focused on getting you coding during intermission week.
+However, there's some good resources below if you want to pick and choose the things that seem interesting to you.

 ### Introduction to JavaScript Topics Reading